ProFormA/proformaxml/Whitepaper_Task.md

     </tns:submission-restrictions>
 ```

-- "required" the submission must have a file with specified "path" (rooted at the archive root).
+- <b>required</b> the submission must have a file with specified "path" (rooted at the archive root).
 Otherwise the submission should be rejected.
-- "optional" the submission may have a file with specified attributes.
+- <b>optional</b> the submission may have a file with specified attributes.

 #### Regexp restriction